tomzx/php-semver-checker-git/README.md

 ## License

 The code is licensed under the [MIT license](http://choosealicense.com/licenses/mit/).
-See license.txt.
+See LICENSE.